 The International Alliance for Localization (IAL) is a cross-cultural network of thinkers, activists and NGOs dedicated to exploring radically new visions of development and progress.

-We provide a big picture analysis to unite diverse groups in both North and South — from business leaders and labor unions to farmers, social justice activists, environmentalists and indigenous people.
+The IAL provides a big picture analysis to unite diverse groups and individuals in both North and South — from business leaders and labor unions to farmers, social justice activists, environmentalists and indigenous people.
 The IAL is open to individuals, groups & organization alike.
 Over 700 people and groups from 58 different countries have joined the IAL to date.

-Join the IAL
+Introduction to the IAL

-More on the IAL
+More about the IAL

 To learn more about economic localization and the IAL, start by watching our short animation ‘Going Local: the solution-multiplier‘, and reading this interview with Helena Norberg-Hodge: ‘A New Call for Resistance and Renewal’, published by Resurgence & Ecologist in their July/August 2015 issue.